Donato A. Montanaro

-Donato Anthony Montanaro Jr. is a private investor and the founder of two stockbrokerages.
+Donato Anthony Montanaro Jr. is an American entrepreneur, stockbroker and private investor who was the founder of two separate stockbrokerages.

 Early life and education

 Montanaro received a Bachelor of Arts from University of Notre Dame, where, in 1987, he was student body vice president and was found guilty of plagiarism.
 He received a Juris Doctor from Columbus School of Law at Catholic University of America.

 Career

 From 1992 to 1997, Montanaro was a stockbroker at Quick & Reilly.